Chaulden

 The name Chaulden can be traced back to 1523 as a local field name and as meaning a chalky valley.

 A country house and estate called Chaulden House occupied the area during the nineteenth century.
 Chaulden House stables and an octagonal tower dating from the mid-19th century are all that now remain of the house.
 The tower may have been a dovecote.
 It is currently used by the NHS.
+For many years a waterwheel on the River Bulbourne pumped water up to the house.